masak/workshop/test.md

+> "Unfortunately, no one can be *told* what [Test-Driven Development] is.
+You
+> have to see it for yourself." &mdash; Morpheus, slightly paraphrased

 Let's say I wanted to write a function that would repeat a string up to a given length.
 Where would I start?
 I would probably start with a simple test, something setting up an expectation for the function: